wtype/wildtype-theme/README.md

 This theme works well across many different languages and was originally put together for JavaScript and TypeScript development.
 Feel free to contribute if something can improve.

+## Install

+This extension can be installed directly in VS Code extensions tab, or by visiting and clicking install from: https://marketplace.visualstudio.com/items?itemName=wildtype.wildtype

+## Screenshots

 ![Wildtype](https://github.com/wtype/wildtype-theme/raw/master/images/typescript.png)

 ![Wildtype](https://github.com/wtype/wildtype-theme/raw/master/images/python.png)